CASE STUDY

 Users

-- Workplace managers using data to plan resources and support day-to-day decisions
+- Trusting the data to support decisions

 Insight 01